Genevieve Clay-Smith

 Genevieve Clay-Smith (born 1988) is an Australian writer and director.
 She is an advocate of inclusive filmmaking.

 Clay-Smith's career as a writer and a film director began in 2009 when her film, starring a man with Down syndrome, won Australia's largest short film festival, Tropfest.
 She is the co-founder and Chief Executive Officer (CEO) of the not-for-profit organisation Bus Stop Films (BSF) and co-founder and Creative Director of the creative agency, Taste Creative.

 Early life

 Clay-Smith grew up in Newcastle and attended the Hunter School of the Performing Arts in Broadmeadow.
 As an actress in the local children's theatre called the 'Young People's Theatre,’ she was cast as Nancy Cakebread in the Australian feature film, 15 Almore (1998).

-Clay-Smith graduated with a Bachelor of Arts (BA) Degree, majoring in Media Arts and Production/ Mass Communication, from the University of Technology Sydney in 2008.
-She was then accepted into the Australian Film, Television and Radio School (AFTRS) where she completed her Masters of Screen Arts in 2013.

 She is an alumnus of the Foundation for Young Australians, Young Social Pioneers (YSP) program, where she received a 12-month scholarship to be mentored and trained in social entrepreneurship in 2010.

-Early career

-Clay-Smith developed an interest in representing disability on screen when she was employed to make a feature-length documentary for Down Syndrome New South Wales in 2007.
-In 2009, at the age of 20, she won the Best Film award at Tropfest, with a short film named 'Be My Brother.'
-The film starred a man with Down syndrome and was created with the support of various crew members with disabilities, who worked with and learnt from professional crew members on set.

-Clay-Smith was the director of Beyond Vision from 2010 – 2011, NSW only blind acting ensemble held at the Power House Youth Theatre in Fairfield, New South Wales.